"If you want to walk fast, walk alone. But if you want to walk far, walk together."

 Ola-owned food delivery firm Foodpanda has acquired Holachef.

 Lenskart is a popular online retailer for eyewear.
-It secured funding from Ratan Tata in April, 2016; the amount is undisclosed.
+It secured funding from Ratan Tata in April 2016; the amount is undisclosed.

-This might come across as an interesting trivia, but Ratan Tata is the first Indian to buy a stake in Xiaomi.
+This might come across as an interesting trivia—Ratan Tata is the first Indian to buy a stake in Xiaomi.
 The amount he invested is not disclosed.
 Xiaomi is the world’s fourth largest smartphone manufacturer and is based out of China.
+The brand is very popular in India.
 It entered the Indian market in 2014.
 The Chinese tech giant sells smartphones, laptops, air purifiers, tablets, LED TVs, fitness bands, and more.

-Few senior executives from Xiaomi after getting the funding were quoted as saying that they would seek Ratan Tata’s advice on how to expand to international markets.
-The brand is very popular in India.
+Some senior executives from Xiaomi were quoted saying that they would seek Ratan Tata’s advice on how to expand in the international markets.

-Infinite Analytics is a cloud-based big data company that predicts consumer behavior based on information shared by users on social networking sites.
+Infinite Analytics is a cloud-based big data startup that predicts consumer behavior based on information shared by users on social networking sites.
 Infinite Analytics analyses raw data, maps out a person’s social genome, and then gives personalized recommendations to consumer brands with online presence.
 This information, which is collected without breaking privacy laws, allows a retailer to identify and recommend products that will appeal to customers.
 Infinite Analytics has expanded its predictive analytics technology to verticals beyond retail and e-commerce.

-DogSpot is a Gurgaon-based online pet care platform which handles about 60,000 orders on a monthly basis with an average basket size of Rs 1,700.
+DogSpot is a Gurgaon-based online pet care platform that handles about 60,000 orders on a monthly basis with an average basket size of Rs 1,700.
 DogSpot also promotes pet-centric events, drives, and content.
 The startup was founded in 2007 and is run by PetsGlam Services Pvt.
 Ltd.